weaveworks-experiments/weave-npc/docs/DESIGN.markdown

 iptables -A FORWARD -i weave -o weave -j WEAVE-NPC

+iptables -A FORWARD -o weave -m physdev ! --physdev-out vethwe-weave

+Note this only affects traffic which is _forwarded over_ the specified bridge device.
+This rule will not match:

+* Traffic which originates on the node itself (e.g. kubelet healthchecks) - this goes via the OUTPUT/INPUT chains
+* Traffic originating in a container with a non-container destination (typically e.g `-i weave -o eth0` with masquerading)
+* Traffic originating from an off-node non-container source which is then DNATted to a container IP (typically e.g. `-i eth0 -o weave` with DNAT)

 ## WEAVE-NPC

 Static configuration:

 ```
 iptables -A WEAVE-NPC -m state --state RELATED,ESTABLISHED -j ACCEPT
+iptables -A WEAVE-NPC -m state --state NEW -m set ! --match-set $ALLNSIPSET dst -j ACCEPT
-iptables -A WEAVE-NPC -m state --state NEW -j WEAVE-NPC-DEFAULT
+iptables -A WEAVE-NPC -m state --state NEW -j WEAVE-NPC-INGRESS-BYPASS
-iptables -A WEAVE-NPC -m state --state NEW -j WEAVE-NPC-INGRESS
+iptables -A WEAVE-NPC -m state --state NEW -j WEAVE-NPC-INGRESS-RULES
 iptables -A WEAVE-NPC -j DROP
 ```

-## WEAVE-NPC-DEFAULT
+## WEAVE-NPC-INGRESS-BYPASS

 For each namespace that has the default ingress policy: